 The challenge is; most senior L&D professionals do not know how to operate like a business within their company.
 This is the biggest reason budgets get cut or not secured.
 L&D themselves need to be upskilled to overcome this gap.

-Industry experts, Lori Niles and Amanda Nolen, are in a unique position to discuss the skills L&D need themselves to become strategic business enablers.
-Ollie Browning at Go1 can also provide insight into the unique solutions to consider when procuring content and provide economies of scale to drive better ROI for L&D.
+In this webinar, industry experts, Lori Niles and Amanda Nolen, were in a unique position to discuss the skills L&D need themselves to become strategic business enablers.
+Ollie Browning at Go1 also provides insight into the unique solutions to consider when procuring content and provide economies of scale to drive better ROI for L&D.

-The focus and takeaways of this webinar will be:
+The focus and takeaways of this webinar were:

 Ollie Browning, Head of Sales Go1

 Ollie has over 20 years of experience in the L&D industry working with clients developing organisational performance through learning transformation.
 Ollie and his team in the UK support our clients on their journey to improving the performance of learning in this digital world.